How Much Does Teeth Whitening Cost?

 Effective oral hygiene practices are crucial for prolonging the effects of teeth whitening.

-Regular brushing, flossing, and the use of antiseptic mouthwash can prevent plaque build-up and remove surface stains, keeping your teeth cleaner and whiter.
+Regular brushing, flossing, and the use of mouthwash recommended by your dentist can prevent plaque build-up and remove surface stains, keeping your teeth cleaner and whiter.

 Tobacco Use